Education Symposium 2014

-Education Symposium will be held on April 21-22, 2014 in the Lange Room and the Teaching and Learning Center on the Parnassus Campus, with an April 22 workshop held concurrently in Fresno.
-The event begins with a plenary session and keynote address, followed by digital poster sessions in the afternoon.
-Workshops presented by visiting scholars and UCSF faculty will take place on Tuesday, April 22.
+Education Symposium was held on April 21-22, 2014 in the Lange Room and the Teaching and Learning Center on the Parnassus Campus, with an April 22 workshop held concurrently in Fresno.
+The event began with a plenary session and keynote address, followed by digital poster sessions in the afternoon.
+Workshops presented by visiting scholars and UCSF faculty took place on Tuesday, April 22.

 - Describe the conceptual framework of deliberate practice as it applies to teaching procedures